 Nearly 18,000 acres in Harford and Baltimore Counties, Gunpowder Falls State Park has a diverse topography that includes everything from tidal marshes and wetlands to steep, rugged slopes.
 A great place to hike, bike, bird watch, canoe, and enjoy many other recreational opportunities that are just a short drive from Baltimore.

-Merkle Wildlife Sanctuary is the only wildlife sanctuary operated by the Maryland Department of Natural Resources.
-It is the wintering ground for several thousand Canada geese, the largest concentration on the western shore of the Chesapeake Bay.
+Merkle Natural Resources Management Area is the wintering ground for several thousand Canada geese, the largest concentration on the western shore of the Chesapeake Bay.

 Starting with a handful of breeding pairs, a great deal of perseverance, and a habitat improvement plan in mind, Mr. Merkle eventually encouraged thousands of geese to visit the 400-acre Merkle farm to feed and rest.
 In 1970, the Merkles sold their land, including some donated parcels, to the state.
-With the acquisition of adjoining tracts, the wildlife refuge now encompasses 1,670 acres.
+With the acquisition of adjoining tracts, the Merkle NRMA now encompasses 1,670 acres.

 Located just three miles south of the Baltimore Beltway, Patapsco Valley State Park extends nearly 35 miles along the Patapsco River.
 With over 170 miles of trail, Patapsco is a great place to explore natural habitats.
 As one of Maryland’s oldest parks, the area has a rich history and many unique park features.